sara-nl/griddocs/source/Pages/Practices/picas/picas_example.rst

 	glite-wms-job-submit -d $USER -o jobIDs fractals.jdl

 It will recursively generate an image based on parameters received from PiCas.
-At this point, some of your tokens are processed on the grid worker nodes and some of the tokens are already processed on the UI.
-Note that the UI is not meant for production runs, but only for testing few runs before submitting the pilot jobs to the grid.
+At this point, some of your tokens are processed on the Grid worker nodes and some of the tokens are already processed on the UI.
+Note that the UI is not meant for production runs, but only for testing few runs before submitting the pilot jobs to the Grid.

 * Convert the UI output file to .png format and display the picture: